semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 ### apiVersion

-The `apiVersion` property defines the version of the YAML grammar that will be used in current YAML file.
-Different versions have different features.
+The `apiVersion` property defines the version of the YAML grammar that will be used in the current YAML file.
+Different versions might have different features.

 The list of values for `apiVersion`: `v1alpha`.